I’ll try to explain this as simply as I can so that most people can understand.

 To Activate Your Account

 The goal here will be to create your public key with as little Burst as possible.
 You should only need one single Burst.
-Almost everyone should choose option #1, that coin you have is precious…don’t waste it!
+Almost everyone should choose option #1, this Burst you have received for starting is precious…don’t waste it!
 So there will be two scenarios:

-You are planning on mining on a pool.
+- You are planning on mining on a pool.
 If you change your reward recipient to your chosen pool, your account will be activated.
 For new users, I would suggest https://0-100-pool.burst.cryptoguru.org/ .
-There is currently NO FEE taken by this pool, and it is run by the PoC Consortium Burst developers.
-A 0.5% fee will start at the end of January 2018.
+There is currently a 0.5% taken by this pool, and it is run by the PoC Consortium Burst developers.
 After changing reward recipient, you need to wait 4 blocks before the change will take effect (15-20 minutes on average).
-To see how to mine at this pool, go to https://0-100-pool.burst.cryptoguru.org/ and click on the “info” tab.
+To see how to mine at this pool, go to https://0-100-pool.burst.cryptoguru.org/ and click on the “info” tab. *